-I have been able to access some archived content from what I think is more likely than not to be E's website (based on the installer's registered address) from around the time of the sale, which I think is relevant when considering the likely content and tone of the information it would have given Mr U - both verbally and in writing.
-However, I have found no website content which says that the solar panels are free, or that the government will pay for them.
+I have been able to access some archived content from what I think is more likely than not to be E's website (based on the installer's registered address) from just before and just after the time of the sale, which I think is relevant when considering the likely content and tone of the information it would have given Mr P - both verbally and in writing.
+However, I have found no website content which says that the solar panels are will be self-funding.
+The only relevant claims I can find are that the system will provide, "Reduced utility bills", and that customers can, "Start saving today".

-Overall, while I've carefully considered what Mr U says he was told, given what I've set out above, I'm not persuaded there's sufficient evidence Mr U was misled the system would be free, and that is what induced him to enter into the contract in question.
-Additionally, Mr U's claim that the system hasn't paid for itself has not been substantiated by him in any way.
-Therefore, I don't have the grounds to say that Creation's decision to decline the claim was unfair."
+Overall, while I've carefully considered what Mr P's representatives have said, given what I've set out above, I'm not persuaded there's sufficient evidence Mr P was misled the system would be self-funding, and that is what induced him to enter into the contract in question.
+Additionally, Mr P's claim that the system hasn't paid for itself has not been substantiated by him in any way.
+Therefore, I don't have the grounds to say that Creation's decision to decline the claim was unfair, or that it would be likely a Court would find the relationship between them to have been unfair."

-As mentioned above, Creation has accepted my findings and Mr U has not replied at all to my provisional decision.
+As mentioned above, neither party has replied at all to my provisional decision.
 Therefore I have seen nothing which alters my findings as set out therein.
-And so it follows that I don't uphold this complaint
+And so it follows that I don't uphold this complaint.